tranceuser/MariaDBUbuntuOptimizer/README.md

-# MariaDB installation and optimization on Ubuntu
+# MariaDB installation and optimization Script on Ubuntu
 This guide outlines the steps for installing and optimizing MariaDB on Ubuntu 22.04 or newer.

 ## Prerequisites